Turks and Caicos Resorts

 Our less-populated islands don’t have the development that Providenciales has, yet do offer their own unique ambiances, and are excellent choices if quiet and tranquility are desired.

 Another consideration is privacy and service.
-Many five-star properties are found on Grace Bay Beach, which offer world-class service and luxury, yet the Turks and Caicos is also home to several exclusive private islands, which offer unparalleled privacy and tranquility, which are perfect for an intimate couple’s getaway.
+Many five-star properties are found on Grace Bay Beach, which offers world-class service and luxury, yet the Turks and Caicos is also home to several exclusive private islands, which offer unparalleled privacy and tranquility, which are perfect for an intimate couple’s getaway.

-Most of the hotels and resorts in the Turks and Caicos are located on the island of Providenciales, with the majority of properties being located in the Grace Bay and adjacent Bight Beach region.
+Most of the hotels and resorts in the Turks and Caicos are located on the island of Providenciales, with the majority of properties being located in Grace Bay and adjacent Bight Beach region.
 Other areas and beaches, including Leeward and Long Bay Beach host a few resorts and boutique hotels, yet are primarily home to luxury villas and vacation homes.

 Beyond Providenciales, there are not many large resorts to choose from, yet rather a varying collection of boutique hotels.

 On South Caicos, East Bay Resort is a full-featured property, and has spacious suites, a wealth of amenities, and a spectacular location.
 A bit more secluded on South Caicos is Sailrock Resort, which rather is a luxury villa community layout.
 Both resorts excel for those that like to explore untouched nature.

 North Caicos, Middle Caicos, and Grand Turk do not have any extensive resorts, but do have boutique and quaint hotels, including properties such as the Pelican Beach Hotel, Dragon Cay Resort, the Osprey Beach Hotel, and Turks Head Inne.

 Three exclusive private island retreats are located in the Turks and Caicos, and all provide high levels of service and seclusion.